ArnavSBhardwaj/Reinfocement_Learning/README.md

 # RL I - Introduction

 # RL Lab
-An educational web interface for building intuition about reinforcement learning fundamentals.
-The interface visualizes how RL algorithms learn.
-The backend is build on the well-known environments of the [gymnasium library](https://gymnasium.farama.org).
-Users can change environments, algorithms and parameters.
+An educational interface for building intuition about reinforcement learning fundamentals.
+The backend is build on the environments of the [gymnasium library](https://gymnasium.farama.org).

 **Current Implementation**:
 - environments